2021hhsh/EndolysinFinderPipline/README.md

 bash EndolysinFinder.sh -i /data/input -d /data/checkv-db -b /data/hmmscan-db/Pfam-A.hmm -t 20 -n 4
 ```
 ## Troubleshooting
+- Unable to use vibrant or checkv: activate the conda environment where the vibrant and checkv are located, for example, `source ~/miniconda3/bin/activate`

+- The environment names for new_vibrant and checkv were not found: -v and -c were used to specify the actual environment names, respectively

-Input Directory Not Found: Ensure the input directory exists and contains valid .fna files.
+- Input Directory Not Found: Ensure the input directory exists and contains valid .fna files.

-CheckV Database Not Found: Verify the database path is correct and accessible.
+- CheckV Database Not Found: Verify the database path is correct and accessible.
 Use the -d option to specify the database path.

-No Suitable .fna Files Found: Ensure input files are correctly formatted and the directory is not empty.
+- No Suitable .fna Files Found: Ensure input files are correctly formatted and the directory is not empty.

-HMMER Errors: Confirm the HMMER database and model directories are correctly specified with -b and -s.
+- HMMER Errors: Confirm the HMMER database and model directories are correctly specified with -b and -s.

-Contributors
+## Contributors
 Author: Shengwei Hu, Ruirui Hu, Fulin Li
+***
 Email: 2891345454@qq.com